Venezuela opposition fails to register candidate for presidential election

 “They haven’t let us get in,” said coalition official Omar Barboza.
 Calling for the registry to be reopened, he blasted the “violation of the right of the majority of Venezuelans who want to vote for change”.

-Yoris, 80, was named as the PUD candidate last week by Maria Corina Machado.
-The leader of the liberal Vente Venezuela party won the opposition nomination by a landslide last year, but she was blocked from running in the presidential election by the Supreme Court.
+But in January, Venezuela’s Supreme Court upheld the ban against Machado, on grounds she had engaged in corruption while serving as a legislator in the National Assembly.

-Yoris’s candidacy took the country by surprise.
-The academic is relatively unknown and, until now, her only public political role was helping to organise last year’s opposition primary in which 2.4 million voters defied government threats of criminal prosecution to select a candidate to run against Maduro.
+Yoris, her replacement in the presidential race, is a relative unknown.
+Until now, her only public political role was helping to organise October’s opposition primary.

 But her relative anonymity, squeaky-clean record and grandmotherly air have fast become part of her appeal.
-Her name, Corina, is viewed as an asset, a not-so-subtle reminder of her namesake ally, Machado.
+She addressed her inability to register for the race in the press conference on Tuesday.

-“It’s not just the name of Corina Yoris that is being denied but the name of any citizen that wants to run,” said Yoris at a news conference.
+“We’ve exhausted all of the possibilities,” she told reporters.
+“It’s not just the name of Corina Yoris that is being denied but the name of any citizen that wants to run.”

-Landslide
+Landslide primary

-Polls suggest that Maduro would lose by a landslide if Venezuelan voters were given a fair choice.
+Polls suggest that Maduro, a two-term president, would lose by a landslide if Venezuelan voters were given a fair choice.

 To date, 10 candidates have registered to compete in the July elections.
 However, none are viewed as a serious threat to Maduro’s power base.